 The purpose of the Paycheck Protection Program is to keep employees on payroll (and off of unemployment).
 This is why keeping your employee headcount at the same level as when you applied is essential to getting your loan forgiven.

 Of course, keeping your employee headcount up is only part of the equation.
-You already know that using 75% of your loan for payroll costs (and 25% for the other qualifying expenses) is a must for forgiveness.
-But even if you spend 75% on payroll costs and 25% on mortgage interest, rent, and utility payments, you could lose part of your loan forgiveness if your workforce drops, according to the Treasury’s PPP Loans FAQs.
+You already know that using 60% of your loan for payroll costs (and 40% for the other qualifying expenses) is a must for forgiveness.
+But even if you spend 60% on payroll costs and 40% on non-payroll costs, you could lose part of your loan forgiveness if your workforce drops.

 When you applied for your PPP loan, you included all employees you employed—full-time and part-time workers—in the calculation.